David Warner Career

 Australian stalwart, David Warner’s international career is marked by exceptional achievements and groundbreaking milestones that have established him as one of the finest batsmen of his generation.
 Warner's cricketing skills are not confined to one format; he has shone brightly across all forms of the game.

+David Warner became the first Australian cricketer in 132 years to be selected for the national team without any prior experience in first-class cricket.
 As a left-handed opening batter, Warner's aggressive and dominant style of play has been the foundation of Australia's cricketing strategy.
-His mastery with the bat is evident in his numerous contributions to the team's successes.

 His journey into cricket had a unique twist at the age of 13.
 Initially a left-handed batsman, Warner's coach suggested he switch to right-handed batting due to his tendency to hit the ball in the air.
 However, his mother, Lorraine Warner, played a huge role in his development by encouraging him to return to batting left-handed.
-This decision proved to be fruitful, as Warner went on to break the under-16's run-scoring record for the Sydney Coastal Cricket Club.

-David Warner Domestic Career
+David Warner International Career

 Warner's first-class debut was another significant milestone in his career.
 He played for New South Wales against Western Australia in the final match of the 2008–09 Sheffield Shield season at the Sydney Cricket Ground.
-Taking the field from March 5 to 8, 2009, Warner batted once, coming in at number six, and scored a brisk 42 runs off 48 deliveries.
+In a crowning achievement of his domestic career, Warner broke the record for the highest Australian one-day domestic score.

 David Warner's Test Career